-2.7 When you’re satisfied with how your content looks, click Save and Close.
+2.7 When you’re satisfied with how your content looks, click Save and Close in the top right corner.
 This will close out the design studio.
 To publish this content, you’ll need to add it to a playlist, which we’ll cover in the next section.

 3. Build out your playlist

 Note: If you want to add content you created in the studio to a playlist.
 You’ll need to navigate to the Playlists page by clicking Playlists in the top navigation bar and Create Playlist to start a new playlist.